A Multivariate Realized GARCH Model: The Multivariate Realized GARCH Model

+In this example the dimension is reduced from $d=10$ to $r=3.$ \end{example} The block structure offers a useful dimension reduction, but in order to make use of it, one has to specify the clusters that define the block structure.
+In our empirical analysis, we consider a case with 9 assets, and a correlation structure with $K=1$, $K=3$, and $K=9$.
+The sector-based clusters, $K=3$, reduces the number of latent correlation variables from $d=36$ to $r=6$.

+A correlation matrix with a block structure leads to a very scalable model, because increasing $n$ does not increase the complexity of the second stage estimation.
+The correlation factors, $\zeta_{t}\in\mathbb{R}^{r}$, can be used to model an arbitrarily large number of assets, so long as all assets can be classified within the $K$ clusters.

-The block correlation structure simplifies many aspects of the model.
-For instance, the inverse correlation matrix is readily available and evaluation of the Gaussian log-likelihood function is greatly simplified, see \citet{ArchakovHansen:CanonicalBlockMatrix}. \citet[lemma 2.3]{EngleKelly2012} obtained a closed closed-form expressions for $C^{-1}$ in the special case with $b=2$ blocks.
-Fortunately, is it simple to state this result for the general case.
-For a block correlation matrix, $C$, with $b$ blocks, we define the (symmetric) $b\times b$ matrix $A$ whose elements are given by $a_{ii}=1+(p_{i}-1)\rho_{ii}$ and $a_{ij}=\rho_{ij}\sqrt{p_{i}p_{j}}$, for $i\neq j$.
+The block correlation structure also simplifies many computational aspects of the model.
+For instance, the inverse correlation matrix is readily available for any $K$, see \citet{ArchakovHansen:CanonicalBlockMatrix}.
+Previously, a closed-form expressions for $C^{-1}$ was only available for $K=2$, see \citet[lemma 2.3]{EngleKelly:2012}.
+For a block correlation matrix, $C$, with $K\times K$ blocks, we define the (symmetric) $K\times K$ matrix, $B$, whose elements are given by $b_{ii}=1+(n_{i}-1)\rho_{ii}$ and $b_{ij}=\rho_{ij}\sqrt{n_{i}n_{j}}$, for $i\neq j$.
 It is simple to verify that $(i,j)$-th block of $C$ can be expressed as

-where all elements of $P_{[i,j]}\in\mathbb{R}^{p_{i}\times p_{j}}$ equal $\frac{1}{\sqrt{p_{i}p_{j}}}$.
+where all elements of $P_{[i,j]}\in\mathbb{R}^{n_{i}\times n_{j}}$ equal $\frac{1}{\sqrt{n_{i}n_{j}}}$.
 The determinant of $C$ and the $(i,j)$-th block of the inverse correlation matrix, $C^{-1}$, can be expressed as

-respectively, where $a_{ij}^{\#}$ is the $ij$-th element of $A^{-1}$, see \citet[corollary 2]{ArchakovHansen:CanonicalBlockMatrix}.
-So, closed-form expressions for $C^{-1}$ and $\det C$ are readily available.
-This facilitates simple evaluation of the log-likelihood function for a block correlation models with a Gaussian specification.
+respectively, where $b_{ij}^{\#}$ is the $ij$-th element of $B^{-1}$, see \citet[corollary 2]{ArchakovHansen:CanonicalBlockMatrix}.
+These closed-form expressions for $C^{-1}$ and $\det C$ facilitate simple evaluation of the Gaussian log-likelihood function when $C$ has a block structure.

-In our empirical analysis, we model returns for nine assets - three assets from three distinct economic sectors.
-For this reason, we compare an unrestricted correlation model with a $3\times3$ block structure.
-The latter has $6$ distinct correlations, whereas the unrestricted correlation matrix has $9\times8/2=36$ correlations.
-We also include a model with an equicorrelation structure in the comparison.

-The block structure offers a useful dimension reduction, but in order to make use of it, one has to specify the block structure.
-The block structure could be selected based on prior knowledge, where subsets of variables are naturally bundled together, such as assets from distinct economic sectors.
-Alternatively, one could use a data-driven approach to form the blocks.
-For instance, by using empirical correlation measures to group assets with similar correlations together.
-In our empirical analysis, we study nine assets, where the block structure is defined by the sectors to which the assets belong.